 Alaska Heritage Resource Survey Data Entered or Updated

 Analysis of results and challenges: The statewide inventory of historic, prehistoric, and archaeological sites is maintained under state and federal authorities.
 Data entered in the Alaska Heritage Resource Survey (AHRS) comes from external sources: agencies, land managers, communities, tribes and others submit survey reports to the Office of History and Archaeology.
 Site data contained within the cultural resource survey reports and other cultural resource documents are entered in the AHRS database.
 As the database system continues to be developed, data entry has become more efficient.

 To protect sites against unauthorized disturbance and vandalism, access to AHRS and related information is closed to the general public and controlled through user agreements.
 Access protocols and guidelines are set in the Office of History and Archaeology’s Data Access Policies and Guidelines.
-In FY2018, there were 350 individual and 16 corporate users.
-As of September 30, 2018, there were 47,544 AHRS site records.
-Digitization of documents associated with the sites reached 17,919 records in the Document Repository and 18,579 digitized survey reports in the database as of September 30, 2018, including the 722 scanned in FY2018.
+In FY2019, there were 359 individual and 16 corporate users.
+As of September 30, 2019, there were 48,050 AHRS site records.
+Digitization of documents associated with the sites reached 17,919 records in the Document Repository and 18,579 digitized survey reports in the database as of September 30, 2019.

 Current as of November 19, 2020